tarantool/doc/doc/reference/reference_lua/http.rst

           * ``max_header_name_len`` - the maximal length of a header name.
 If a header name is bigger than this value, it is truncated to this length.
             The default value is '32'.
+          * ``follow_location`` - when the option is set to ``true`` (default) and the response has a 3xx code, the HTTP client will automatically issue another request to a location that a server sends in the ``Location`` header.
+If the new response is 3xx again, the HTTP client will issue still another request and so on in a loop until a non-3xx response will be received.
+This last response will be returned as a result.
+            Setting this option to ``false`` allows to disable this behavior.
+            In this case, the HTTP client will return a 3xx response itself.

         :return: connection information, with all of these components: